locationtech/geomesa/docs/user/upgrade.rst

 API Compatibility
 ^^^^^^^^^^^^^^^^^

-The GeoMesa public API is not currently well defined, so API compatibility is only guaranteed at the DataStore interface level.
+The GeoMesa public API is not currently well defined, so API compatibility is only guaranteed at the GeoTools `DataStore <http://docs.geotools.org/stable/javadocs/org/geotools/data/DataStore.html>`__ level.
 In the future, GeoMesa will clearly indicate which classes and methods are part of the public API.
 Non-public classes may change without warning between minor versions.

 Binary Compatibility
 ^^^^^^^^^^^^^^^^^^^^